keskiju/autocomplete-java/README.md

 * Support for symlinks
 * Fuzzy search

-Check all open issues at [GitHub](https://github.com/keskiju/autocomplete-java/issues)
+Check all open issues at [GitHub issues](https://github.com/keskiju/autocomplete-java/issues)

 ## Contribute

 Contributions are welcome.
-Comment on [issues](https://github.com/keskiju/autocomplete-java/issues) you would like to contribute to, or add your own feature requests.
+Please comment on [issues](https://github.com/keskiju/autocomplete-java/issues) you would like to contribute to, or add feature requests of your own.